11 REASONS TO VISIT QUÉBEC CITY, QC

 Start saving your ideas

 Downtown Nanaimo has trendy clothing boutiques as well, such as Lucid, Guava Apparel, and Cayo Fashions (all on Commercial St).
-Although I don’t get anything, I’m impressed by drawings of celebrities (including Kurt Cobain!) next to one of the shop’s windows!
+I loved the drawings of celebrities (including Kurt Cobain!) next to one of the shop’s windows!

-You can also find boutiques and specialty shops within the Old City Quarter (Fitzwilliam St, Nanaimo, BC V9R 3A9), which is only a few minutes of a walk from the downtown core.
+You can also find boutiques and specialty shops within the Old City Quarter (Fitzwilliam St, Nanaimo, BC V9R 3A9), only a few minutes of a walk from the downtown core.

 The Historic Bastion

-Next, stop at the two cannons outside of Nanaimo’s historic Bastion (98 Front St, Nanaimo, BC V9R 5H7).
+Next, stop at the two cannons outside of Nanaimo’s historic Bastion.
 It’s a three-floor blockhouse built from 1853 to 1854 by the Hudson Bay Company to defend its coal mining operations.
-This was the most important part of Nanaimo’s economy until the 1960’s.

-It’s the city’s oldest building, and during the Summer 2023 season, the Bastion is open from July 1 to September 4, with limited hours.
+It’s the oldest building in Nanaimo.
+During the Summer 2024 season, the Bastion is open from June 29 to September 2 on weekends and stat holidays only.
 Group tours can be booked as well.

 Historic photo of the Bastion (photo credit: Nanaimo Museum D1-25) and the two cannons.